List of available snippet variables in Yoast SEO

 Yoast WooCommerce SEO variables

-If you have our Yoast WooCommerce SEO plugin, these additional variables are available.
+When you are using our Yoast WooCommerce SEO plugin, these additional variables are available:

 |Replaced with the short description of the product.
 (Available as of Yoast WooCommerce SEO 6.2)|